Everything you need to know about cashflow

-If you’re interested in creating a longer-term, strategic cashflow for your business, this guide provides a detailed process for you to follow.
+If you’re a FreeAgent user, our software automatically builds a near-term cashflow forecast for your business, based on the data in your account.
+However, if you’re interested in creating a longer-term, strategic cashflow forecast for your business, this guide provides a detailed process for you to follow.

 What is a cashflow forecast?